 - Step 3: Contact Fulton faculty members and prepare to talk with them.

 - Step 4: Refer to the FURI Application Scoring Rubric to prepare your application and use available resources including:

 - Step 5: Apply to both the FURI application and ASU student job posting: on the ASU Student Employment website (search “on-campus jobs”)

 Proposals are due the 3rd Wednesday of every March and October.

-Next application cycle: available in Spring 2022.
+Next application cycle: available in Fall 2022.

 Undergraduate students in the Ira A. Fulton Schools of Engineering can be funded in FURI, beginning of their second semester of attendance at ASU until their last semester.
 The FURI program operates during summer, fall, and spring semesters.
 Students are eligible for up to two semesters of funding.
 All applicants must be undergraduate students in the Ira A. Fulton Schools of Engineering and in good academic standing to be eligible for FURI.
 Online students are also encouraged to apply.
 All mentors must be faculty with appointment in Fulton Schools, and not on sabbatical or extended leave.